-What we found in Bridgend: Data protection
+What we found in Flintshire County Council: Data protection

-Local authorities' perception of data protection regulations provide an indication of their appetite to make the best use of data; for example, are regulations perceived as 'a barrier to data sharing', or as 'a framework within which data can be shared safely'?
-A lack of understanding of data protection regulations is a bigger contributor to risk aversion than the regulations themselves.
+Local authorities' perception of data protection regulations provides an indication of their appetite to make the best use of data; for example, are regulations perceived as 'a barrier to data sharing', or as 'a framework within which data can be shared safely'?
+Often, a lack of clear understanding of data protection regulations and what they mean is a bigger contributor to risk aversion than the regulations themselves.